wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_2_oceans_and_sea_ice.rst

    :width: 100%
    :alt: CMEMS surface geostrophic velocity

-   Surface geostrophic velocity product in Arctic and Antarctic sea ice coverage since 1980 (Credit: Copernicus Marine Service)
+   Surface geostrophic velocity product in Arctic and Antarctic sea ice coverage since 1980 (Credit: Copernicus Marine Service).
+Visualisation platforms such as MyOcean can allow for rapid exploration and visualisation of data.

 //